LCA

 Related video from YouTube

-Life Cycle Assessment: Core Functions
+Life Cycle Assessment: core functions

 Understanding the main functions of Life Cycle Assessment (LCA) helps determine its value as an investment.
 LCA systematically evaluates and minimizes environmental impact, aligning with the expectations of 81% of consumers who prioritize corporate sustainability.